raspberrypilearning/comic-character/en/step_6.md

 The display property of the `<div>` element with the attribute `id="alert"` is currently set to `none;`

-You will need to change this to make it appear, when there is a validation message to show the user.
+You need to change this to make it appear, when there is a validation message to show the user.

 --- task ---